axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 <table>
   <tr>
    <td style="vertical-align: text-top; border-right: black dotted 1px;"><strong>National Fiat Coin</strong></td>
-   <td>Throughout the rest of this document, you will notice that I stubbornly use “national fiat coin,” instead of “money” or “currency.”
+   <td style="padding-left: 6px; ">Throughout the rest of this document, you will notice that I stubbornly use “national fiat coin,” instead of “money” or “currency.”
 This is mostly to remind myself of a few key distinctions,
    <ul>
      <li>“Money” is primarily a concept</li>
      <li>“Coins” are a tangible instance of money.</li>